 Length of credit history is another important credit score factor, so it can be to your advantage to keep older accounts in good standing open.
 While you want to keep the total number of accounts manageable, sometimes it can hurt your score more to close an old account than to keep it open, even if that means you have more open accounts.
-Closing an old account when you have a remaining balance can also hurt your score, since it directly affects your credit utilization.
+Closing an old account when you have a remaining balance can also hurt your score since it directly affects your credit utilization.

 Use Different Types of Credit

 A smaller part of your score is based on the types of credit you're using at any given time.
-Lenders like to see that you can be responsible with be revolving credit, meaning credit cards, as well as loans.
+Lenders like to see that you can be responsible for revolving credit, meaning credit cards, as well as loans.
 If you don't have a credit card yet, you may want to consider opening one.
 And if you don't have any loans on your credit report, you could take out a small personal loan to help build credit.

 Be Careful When Opening New Accounts